 Learn more about the differences between accounting and bookkeeping below.

-Bookkeeping is a transactional and administrative role that handles the day-to-day task of recording financial transactions, including purchases, receipts, sales, and payments.
-Accounting is more subjective, providing business owners with financial insights based on information taken from their bookkeeping data.
+Bookkeeping is a transactional and administrative role that handles the day-to-day tasks of recording financial transactions, including purchases, receipts, sales and payments.
+Accounting is more subjective, providing business owners with financial insights based on information gleaned from their bookkeeping data.

-“Bookkeeping is designed to generate data about the activities of an organization,” said D’Arcy Becker, chair and professor of accounting at the University of Wisconsin Whitewater Department of Accounting.
+“Bookkeeping is designed to generate data about the activities of an organization,” said D’Arcy Becker, chair and professor in the University of Wisconsin-Whitewater Department of Accounting.
 “Accounting is designed to turn data into information.”

 Bookkeeping, in the traditional sense, has been around as long as there has been commerce ― since around 2600 B.C.
-A bookkeeper’s job is to maintain complete records of all money that has come in and gone out of the business.
-Bookkeepers record daily transactions in a consistent, easy-to-read way, and their records enable the accountants to do their jobs.
+A bookkeeper’s job is to maintain complete records of all money that has come into and gone out of the business.
+Bookkeepers record daily transactions in a consistent, easy-to-read way.
+Their records enable accountants to do their jobs.

 These are some typical bookkeeping tasks: